 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments (Topic 230).
 The primary purpose of this ASU is to reduce the diversity in practice that has resulted from the lack of consistent principles on this topic.
+In the first quarter of fiscal year 2019, the Company adopted ASU 2016-15.

-Accounting Guidance Issued but Not Adopted as of July 29, 2018
+Accounting Guidance Issued but Not Adopted as of October 28, 2018

-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which will require that substantially all leases be recognized by lessees on their balance sheets as a right-of-use asset and corresponding lease liability, including leases currently accounted for as operating leases.
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which will require that substantially all leases be recognized by lessees on their balance sheets as a right-of-use asset and corresponding lease liability, including leases currently accounted for as operating leases with the exception of short-term leases.
 Public entities are required to apply the amendments for annual periods beginning after December 15, 2018 and for interim periods within those annual periods.
 The Company will adopt this update beginning in the first quarter of fiscal year 2020 utilizing the modified retrospective transition method by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 The Company expects to elect certain practical expedients permitted under the transition guidance within the standard.
+The Company is currently in the process of determining the impact that the updated accounting guidance will have on its consolidated financial statements.